This post contains affiliate links. Please see our disclosure policy.

 Beef strips being cooked in a skillet.

-Step 3.
-To cook the veggies, add a bit more oil to the pan if necessary.
-Add the garlic, scallions, and bell peppers and cook until tender (about 3-5 mins.), stirring often.
+Add a bit more oil to the pan if necessary.
+Add the garlic, scallions, and bell peppers and cook until tender (about 3-5 minutes), stirring often.
 When tender, bring the beef back to the pan.
-Add the wine and soy sauce and let the liquid come to a simmer for about a minute to thicken.
-Stir every so often to prevent it from burning.

 Ramen noodles being tossed with the beef and peppers.